-Outpatient drug treatment centers allow clients to live at home while going through rehab.
-These programs are typically more convenient and cheaper for clients who cannot leave their homes or jobs for an extended time.
-Outpatient treatment also serves as transitional support for clients who have entered inpatient treatment for more severe addictions.
+Outpatient drug treatment centers allow you to live at home while going through rehab.
+These programs are typically more convenient and cheaper for those who cannot leave their homes or jobs for an extended time.
+Outpatient treatment also serves as transitional support if you have entered inpatient treatment for more severe addictions.

-During this type of treatment, clients may choose to go to counseling or therapy between eight hours a day and three to four hours a week.
-The time a client spends in treatment depends on the type of program they are in and how severe their addiction is.
+During this type of treatment, you may choose to go to counseling or therapy between eight hours a day and three to four hours a week.
+The time you spend in treatment depends on the type of program you are in and how severe your addiction is.

 There are three main categories of outpatient drug treatment: intensive outpatient, partial hospitalization, and therapy and counseling.
 Intensive outpatient treatment focuses on relapse prevention.
-It is recommended that clients receive counseling between three to five times per week, but sessions can be scheduled at the client’s convenience.
+It is recommended that you receive counseling between three to five times per week, but sessions can be scheduled at your convenience.
 Partial hospitalization is for individuals who need medical supervision.
-They meet at the hospital for four to six hours a day before they return to a stable living environment.
+You meet at the hospital for four to six hours a day before returning to a stable living environment.
 Therapy and counseling include group counseling sessions, individual therapy, and family therapy.
-These group sessions help the client identify triggers and new coping methods.
+These group sessions help you identify triggers and new coping methods.